 "I don't care.
 What I care about is that the man I love is letting himself sink into a wheelchair when he can still walk."
-She reached down, hit the lock on the wheels of the chair.
+She reached down and hit the lock on the wheels of the chair.
 "Now, Chris.
-It's time to walk now.
+It's time to walk.
 Just a little."

-He took a deep breath, wasn't surprised to find it shaky, rattling around in a chest that he could imagine sinking in on itself.
+He took a deep breath and wasn't surprised to find it shaky, rattling around in a chest that he could imagine sinking in on itself.
 Where his heart once was.
 Where his courage once was.

 Where his honor once was.
 "I gave the codes away, Gwen."

 "Do you want me to go get one of those things so we can test it out?"

 He imagined her suffering the penetration of that bug in her brain, reached out as if he could stop it.
 The crutch fell away from him, but she caught it and handed it back.